+Progress G Outcome RAG

-Progress Status Progress RAG G Outcome RAG G Vhat we did in 2013/14 Conducted the annual survey of the condition of the roads.
-Completed all resurfacing works within the Highways Asset Manager Completed all surface dressing works. ment Plan.
-What we did well Resurfaced 22.6 kms of roads and surface dressed a further 23.7km Flintshire remains the top performer in Wales for having the lowest p erall poor o condition.
+G G Outcome RAG

+- Conducted the annual survey of the condition of the roads. - Completed all resurfacing works within the Highways Asset Management Plan. - Completed all surface dressing works.

+- Resurfaced 22.6 kms of roads and surface dressed a further 23.7kms. - Flintshire remains the top performer in Wales for having the lowest percentage of roads in overall poor condition.

-3. Improve facilities and routes for p edestrians and cyclists
+3. Improve facilities and routes for pedestrians and cyclists

-Progress Status Progress RAG G Outcome RAG G

-What we did in 2013/14

-• Feasibility work was completed on the development of a new cycle route/footway between Saltney and Broughton linking residential areas to employment sites such as Airbus and Broughton Retail Park.

-- Flintshire County Council ran its 8th Cycle to Work scheme between October and November 2013.
+- Feasibility work was completed on the development of a new cycle route/footway between Saltney and Broughton linking residential areas to employment sites such as Airbus and Broughton Retail Park. - Flintshire County Council ran its 8th Cycle to Work scheme between October and November 2013.
 The scheme is extremely popular amongst employees at various schools across Flintshire and amongst Street Scene employees since their relocation to Alltami Depot. - The Council has been showing the benefits of a Cycle to Work scheme and encourage other employers to offer their employees alternative transport choices and promote cycling as a part of a daily active and healthy lifestyle.

-• Cycling and pedestrian figures using the network has exceeded target.
+Cycling and pedestrian figures using the network has exceeded target.

-4. Seek approval from Welsh Government for the Deeside Infrastructure Business Plan and implement its proposals Progress Status Progress RAG G Outcome RAG G What we did in 2013/14 • Agreed with the landowners that planning permission will be via the Mast erplan process. • Worked with Welsh Government to secure planning permission to undertake works to strengthen the River Dee flood embankment along the southern boundary to the site.
-What we did well Flood mitigation work has been agreed and work will commence in Summers ner 2014.
-Special Planning Committee agreed to the mixed use outline application for the remainder of the site.
-What did not go so well Awaiting formal approval from Welsh Government for the DEZ Infrastruct Discussions are continuing between Welsh Government and land owners
+4. Seek approval from Welsh Government for the Deeside Infrastructure Business Plan and implement its proposals Progress Status Progress RAG G Outcome RAG G

+- Agreed with the landowners that planning permission will be via the Masterplan process. - Worked with Welsh Government to secure planning permission to undertake works to strengthen the River Dee flood embankment along the southern boundary to the site.

+- Flood mitigation work has been agreed and work will commence in Summer 2014. - Special Planning Committee agreed to the mixed use outline application for the remainder of the site.

+- Awaiting formal approval from Welsh Government for the DEZ Infrastructure Business Plan. - Discussions are continuing between Welsh Government and land owners.